 We always hope that we can change something for the better through our music, give someone else some inspiration.
 I believe that music is a force in itself.
 It is there and it needs an outlet, a medium.
 In a way, we are just the medium."

 - Maynard James Keenan

-Article by: Al
+Written and Compiled by: Al